cesarmunhozinov/bib-to-rcaap/README.md

 pip install -r requirements.txt
 ```

-3. Place your Google service account credentials JSON at the project root as `credentials.json` (this file is in `.gitignore` and should never be committed).
+3. For local runs: place your Google service account credentials JSON at the project root as `credentials.json` (this file is in `.gitignore` and should never be committed), or set `CREDENTIALS_PATH` to an alternate path.

-4. Optionally set environment variables (or use the defaults):
+4. For Streamlit Cloud: add your service account JSON to the app Secrets as `gcp_service_account` (see below).
+When present, the app will prefer `st.secrets["gcp_service_account"]` and will not try to read a local `credentials.json` file.

+Notes on configuration:

 - `SPREADSHEET_ID` — the Google spreadsheet ID (defaults to the one in the repo)
-- `CREDENTIALS_PATH` — path to service account JSON (defaults to `credentials.json`)
+- `CREDENTIALS_PATH` — path to service account JSON (defaults to `credentials.json`, used for local runs only unless `creds_info` is not provided)

-You can set them in a `.env` file or export them in your shell.
+You can set these in a `.env` file or export them in your shell for local runs.
 ## Usage 🔧

 Dry run (parses file and prints what would be written):